cleverusername82/cleverusername82/README.md

 ### Hello
-I'm currently learning about React Native, Javascript, and C# I mainly work on mobile projects for a class.
+I'm currently learning about React Native, Javascript, and C#.
+I mainly work on mobile projects for a class.

 <!--